-While looking for another excuse to get out of the house I found this ghost town road trip that takes you through central and Northern central Washington.
-The Okanogan region is not where we would normally choose to venture since it’s so hot and dusty, but it was about to happen anyway, because we needed an escape.
+While looking for another excuse to get out of the house, I found this ghost town road trip that takes you through central and Northern central Washington.
+(Linked at top of page) The Okanogan region is not where we would normally choose to venture since it’s so hot and dusty, but it was about to happen anyway, because we needed an escape.

-Once you start getting close to Govan, at least coming from Western WA, the terrain becomes arid and flat.
+From Seattle, as you start getting close to Govan, the terrain becomes arid and flat.
 The highway seems to stretch on forever into the horizon.
-This is exactly why I still have an iPod.
 When we get out far away from anywhere the radio is either static or nothing interesting.
 Also, if the radio is out of range so is Pandora.
+This is exactly why I still have an iPod.

 When we were finally in the Govan area we stopped at an abandoned building near the highway that was unmarked.
 It appeared to be a church, given the steeple above the doorway, where a bell must’ve been housed.
 We got out and took some photos.
 There were no historical markers but it appeared to be part of the original town.
 Then we went over to the school house.
 We got out and started to check it out but something was going on with our Nikon.
 We couldn’t figure out why the photos looked great but the viewfinder was….showing….wait….IT’S CRAWLING!!!